Phileosopher/commonplace/glossary-spiritual.md

 Replacement theology - The belief that God will restore Israel as a nation and re-institute the sacrificial system demonstrated in the Old Testament, connected with dispensationalism and *not* part of covenant theology

 Sanctification - God setting apart something for a spiritual [purpose](purpose.md), implies [decisions](decisions.md) on our end, contrast with justification and regeneration

+Son - the Person of the Godhead who serves the will of the Father, became human, and will inherit the universe

 Soteriology - The systematic theology branch that addresses how salvation works